Ordering Recommendation

 HSV 1/2 Antibody Screen IgG, CSF 0.89 IV or less

-Measles, Rubeola, Antibody IgG CSF 16.4 AU/mL or less
+Measles, Rubeola, Antibody IgG CSF Less than or equal to 13.4 AU/mL

 Measles, Rubeola, Antibody IgM CSF Less than 1:2

-Mumps Virus Antibody IgG CSF 10.9 AU/mL or less
+Mumps Virus Antibody IgG CSF Less than or equal to 8.9 AU/mL

 Mumps Virus Antibody IgM CSF 0.79 IV or less